Dardar9/business-ai-simulator/DEPLOYMENT.md

    - Configure the project name and framework preset (Next.js)

 3. **Configure environment variables**:
+   - In your Vercel project, go to Settings > Environment Variables
-   - Add the following environment variables:
+   - Add the following environment variables one by one:
      ```
      NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
      NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key